ryanwhowe/Dot/README.md

 > Every other 'dot' project requires you to create a copy of your data and instantiate a new class, this project
 > uses light weight static methods to access and modify your existing arrays without the need to create a second
 > copy of the data.

+>
+> The other advantage that this has over many other implementations is that you can select an alternative key
+> separator than a '.' which is necessary if you have key values that contain '.' characters in them.

 Q: Why add this to Packagist?
 >